Coordinates Adapted to Vector Fields III: Real Analyticity: Sub-Riemannian Geometry and Scaling

 One of the main applications of results like \cref{Thm::QuantRes::MainThm} is as scaling maps for sub-Riemannian geometries.
 Such scaling maps were first introduced by Nagel, Stein, and Wainger \cite{NagelSteinWaingerBallsAndMetrics}, and were further studied by many other authors including Tao and Wright \cite{TaoWrightLpImproving}, the author \cite{S}, Montanari and Morbidelli \cite{MontanariMorbidelliNonsmoothHormanderVectorFields}, and most recently in the first two parts of this series \cite{StovallStreet,StreetII}.
 Since Nagel, Stein, and Wainger's results, these ideas have been used in a wide variety of problems.
 For a description of some of these applications, see the notes at the end of Chapter 2 of \cite{StreetMultiParamSingInt}.

-Nagel, Stein, and Wainger's results worked in the smooth category.
+Nagel, Stein, and Wainger's results worked in the smooth category\footnote{More precisely, the quantitative estimates they proved involved $C^m$ norms, for various $m\in \N$.}.
 The later papers either worked in the smooth category, or with a finite level of smoothness.
 Thus, if one starts with a sub-Riemannian geometry based on real analytic vector fields, the results in these works do not yield appropriate quantitative control in the real analytic setting and therefore these results destroy the real analytic nature of the problem under consideration. \Cref{Thm::QuantRes::MainThm} fixes this issue.

 Furthermore, when dealing with real analytic vector fields, one does not need to assume H\"ormander's condition on the vector fields.
 See \cref{Section::Scaling::BeyondHormander}.

 We present such results, here.